HadarPur/ransomware-detection/README.md

-# Ransomware Detection (Feature Extraction + Classifiers)
+# Ransomware Detection

-Description
+### Description
-- Small Python project to extract features from files (clean / encrypted), visualize features, train classifiers (rule-based, statistical thresholds, ML) and produce ensemble decisions.
+Lightweight Python project to extract per-file features (entropy, compression ratio, size, etc.), visualize them, train multiple classifiers (rule-based, threshold-based, ML), and combine their outputs with an ensemble decision to detect encrypted files.

+### Requirements
+- macOS (development tested)
+- Python 3.9+

-Prerequisite (If you want to work with local files)
+### Prerequisite (If you want to work with local files)
 - Edit the file paths at the top of `app.py` to point to your zip files before running:
   - `./files/Original_Files.zip`
   - `./files/Encrypted_Files_2.zip`